ThisisBankole/automated-watering-system/README.md

 # Automated Watering System

-This project uses an M5Stack devices to build an automated watering system that monitors environmental conditions and soil moisture, and controls a water pump accordingly.
+This project uses M5Stack devices (see details under hardware requirements) to build an automated watering system that monitors environmental conditions and soil moisture, and controls a water pump accordingly.
 I built this for one of my plants as a proof of concept.
 I plan to repeat the process for the others.